skybet/skybet.github.io/_posts/2017-01-18-recent-graduate-at-skybet.md

 # For those who are interested
 Sky Betting & Gaming have a variety of opportunities for graduates which can be found [here](http://skybetcareers.com/our-tribes/early-careers-tribe)

-Have a look and see what peaks your interest :)
+Have a look and see what piques your interest :)